 "The seminar you conducted for ECUEA was very helpful for me and all in attendance.
 I have attended a number of seminars on governance sponsored by [other trainers]--frankly yours was more meaningful.
 I liked your use of the Socratic method and fill-in the-blanks!"

 East Chicago Urban Enterprise Academy

-2. I don’t have to imagine the challenges of being a school leader.
-Before forming Carpenter & Associates, LLC in 2009, I worked for more than ten years as head of schools in the independent sector, plus four years as CEO of the National Charter Schools Institute at Central Michigan University.
-In the 2015/16 school year, I served as an interim Head of School for a 1,500 student charter school in South Carolina while assisting the board in a successful national search for a permanent leader.
+2. Being a school leader is tough work and involves unique challenges.
+My clients appreciate that I don’t have to imagine these.
+Before becoming a consultant in 2005, I had worked for more than ten years as a headmaster in the independent sector.
+More recently, in the 2015/16 school year, I served as an interim Head of School for a 1,500 student charter school in South Carolina while assisting the board in a successful national search for a permanent leader.
 I know the work, I know the hours, I know the challenges.